 Sci-Fi Places : draw inspiration from science to imagine extraordinary worlds.

-A piece of dream
+A little bit of dream

 Among the imaginary planets, the dark planet might seem uninteresting.
 Yet its surface is completely smooth, like a marble, with a glassy appearance.
 In reality, it is made up entirely of obsidian, in one block.
 Which makes it a glass planet.